Natasa Sirotic, BSc, BEd, MSc, PhD

 Using the principles he teaches, "mathematics, like singing, is for everyone – not only the three tenors", Klaus Hoechsmann inspires teachers to love and understand mathematics.
 He is a devoted scholar of mathematics who went from research mathematician to a trainer of math teachers, to play-wright and public disseminator of mathematics.
 He is co-founder of the elementary grades math contest (ELMACON) and the author of the PIMS math-posters that were seen on busses throughout the year 2000.

 Diana Kovac, BSc

-Diana is a graduate of the Math Cirlces program, and has been involved ever since, first as an instructor and now as an administrator.
-She has and Actuarial Mathematics degree from SFU and is working toward becoming an actuary.
+Diana is a graduate of the Math Cirlces program, and has been involved ever since, first as an instructor and now as Vice President.
+She has an Actuarial Mathematics degree from SFU and is working toward becoming an actuary.
 Having a strong math background has definitely helped her in her studies and she works hard to pass that math knowledge and confidence on to her students.
 She enjoys attending conferences and workshops on math education to continuously improve herself as a teacher.